SamirTalkal/documents-thumbnail/README.md

 # Document Thumbnail Service

+> **Branch Note:**
+> The `stateless-base64` branch provides a stateless version of the API that directly returns the generated document thumbnail (as base64 or PNG bytes) in the HTTP response, without saving files or images on disk.
+Use this branch if you want a purely stateless, non-persistent thumbnail microservice.
+>
+> The `main` branch contains the classic/persistent version, which saves uploads and generated thumbnails for later retrieval and management.

 A FastAPI service that generates thumbnails from uploaded documents (PDF, DOC, DOCX, PPT, PPTX).

 ## Features